Create Unique Glass Art by Cutting Vibrantly Colored Edo Glass

 Overview

 Nakakin Glass Company Limited is a glassware manufacturer employing traditional techniques.
 Since its inception, it has mainly focused on crafting "Edo color overlay blow glass," in which two distinct glass colors are blown atop each other.
 In this hands-on experience, you will create your own one-of-a-kind glass art by cutting an 8-ounce glass cup with stunning gradations.
-Exclusive to this Wabunka experience, a special glass pattern is provided, ensuring even beginners can create beautiful designs.
+Exclusive to this Wabunka experience, a special glass pattern is provided, and you will work on glass that has been partially prepared in advance by the craftsman, ensuring even beginners can create beautiful designs.
 Enjoy a private experience guided by a craftsman with over 20 years of expertise in this field.
+You can take your finished piece home on the same day.

 Key Features